honeybijan/bijan-personal-website/content/publication/reweighting_paradoxes/index.md

 publication: ""
 publication_short: ""

-abstract: We explore a specific type of distribution shift called domain expertise, in which training is limited to a subset of all possible labels.
-This setting is common among specialized human experts, or specific focused studies.
-We show how the standard approach to distribution shift, which involves re-weighting data, can result in paradoxical disagreements among differing domain expertise.
-We also demonstrate how standard adjustments for causal inference lead to the same paradox.
-We prove that the characteristics of these paradoxes exactly mimic another set of paradoxes which arise among sets of voter preferences.
+abstract: We explore what we call "omitted label contexts," in which training data is limited to a subset of the possible labels.
+This setting is common among specialized human experts or specific focused studies.
+We lean on well-studied paradoxes (Simpson's and Condorcet) to illustrate the more general difficulties of causal inference in omitted label contexts.
+Contrary to the fundamental principles on which much of causal inference is built, we show that "correct" adjustments sometimes require non-exchangeable treatment and control groups.
+These pitfalls lead us to the study networks of conclusions drawn from different contexts and the structures the form, proving an interesting connection between these networks and social choice theory.

 # Summary.
 An optional shortened abstract.
 summary: Domain expertise bias creates paradoxes in causality and covariate shift methods.
 We show these are the same as paradoxes in social choice theory.